oscar-system/Oscar.jl/docs/src/Rings/integer.md

 !!! note
     In Julia `2^-2` is called a literal power.
 The value returned is a floating point value.
-To get behaviour that agrees with Oscar, one can write `2^Int(-2)`.
+To get behaviour that agrees with OSCAR, one can write `2^Int(-2)`.

 The following is allowed for convenience.